GEOG 2161 - Migration and Development

 Course Learning Outcomes

-2. Analyse the relationships between migration across and within nations and socio-economic development, the role of diaspora linkages, effects of the COVID-19 pandemic, climate change , demographic and social changes, and geopolitical issues;
+- Analyse the relationships between migration across nations and multi-dimensional development, the role of diaspora linkages, impact of COVID-19, climate change and other environmental stresses, and demographic and social changes.

-3. Understand 最新糖心Vlog’s immigration policy and programs and how they impact 最新糖心Vlog’s population growth, composition, distribution, and development;
+- Understand 最新糖心Vlog’s immigration policy and programs and how they impact 最新糖心Vlog’s population growth, composition, distribution, and development.

-4. Understand the vulnerability of migrant sub-groups, such as women, refugees, displaced people, and how policy can impinge upon the settlement experience of migrants.
+- Critically assess the vulnerability of migrant sub-groups, such as women, refugees, displaced people, and how policy can impinge upon the settlement experience and outcomes of various categories of migrants and have implications for achieving sustainable populations and development.

 最新糖心Vlog Graduate Attributes